-- You can do light housework 2 weeks after surgery.
+- You can start doing light housework 2 weeks after surgery.

-It is probably okay to start sexual activity when you can climb 2 flights of stairs without being short of breath.
-Check with your doctor.
+It is probably ok to start sexual activity when you can climb 2 flights of stairs without being short of breath.
+Check with your surgeon.

-For the first 6 weeks after your surgery, you must be careful how you use your arms and upper body when you move.
+For the first 6 weeks after surgery, be careful how you use your arms and upper body when you move.
 Press a pillow over your incision when you need to cough or sneeze.

-It is common to take 4 to 6 weeks off work after lung surgery.
-Ask your doctor when you can go back to work.
+It is common to take 4 to 8 weeks off work after lung surgery.
+Ask your surgeon when you can go back to work.
 You may need to adjust your work activities when you first go back, or work only part-time for a while.

-Your doctor will give you a prescription for pain medicine.
-Get it filledon your wayhome so you have it when you need it.
-Take your pain medicine when you start having pain.
-Waiting too long to take it will allow your pain to get worse than it should.
+Your surgeon will give you a prescription for pain medicine.
+Get it filled on your way home so you have it when you need it.
+Take the medicine when you start having pain.
+Waiting too long to take it will allow the pain to get worse than it should.